joeyede/AutorunAutotune/docs/running-standalone.md

 You will now need to **modify** the Dockerfile.

- - Open the file called "Dockerfile" in a text editor and find the section labeled "#Personal stuff"
- - Replace *"missing"* with your API Secret
- - Replace *"https://yousite.herokuapp.com"* with your nightscout URL.
- - Replace *"Europe/London"* with the correct timezone.
-You can find yours here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

- - Open the file called "Dockerfile" in a text editor and find the section labeled "#Personal stuff"
+ - Open the file called "Dockerfile" in a text editor
  - Find the line that starts "RUN echo "ERROR - You need to remove this line and edit the next lines..." and delete it
  - Replace *"missing"* with your API Secret
  - Replace *"https://yousite.herokuapp.com"* with your nightscout URL.  **be sure not to have a '/' at the end of the line'